rezan83/ToDo-React-Golang-unit-test/README.md

+# ToDo app fullstack

+## Frontend with React
-# ToDo app with jest and RTL unit tests
+## Frontend unit tests with Jest and RTL

-## State management done with Recoil
+## Frontend State management done with Recoil
+## Backend with Go/Gin